SAP OData Private Preview

 Type transformation mapping

 Fivetran maps SAP OData data types (EDM) to Fivetran-supported types.
-Our system attempts to infer the types of any columns with data types that are not recognize.
+Our system attempts to infer the types of any columns with data types that are not recognized.

 The following table illustrates how Fivetran transform your SAP data types (based on the OData primitive types) into Fivetran-supported types: